WordPerfect: WordPerfect Bundles and Suite

-WordPerfect became part of an office suite when the company entered into a co-licensing agreement with Borland Software Corporation in 1993.
-The offerings were marketed as Borland Office, containing Windows versions of WordPerfect, Quattro Pro, Borland Paradox, and a LAN-based groupware package called WordPerfect Office.
+In order to compete with Microsoft's Office Suite, WordPerfect and Borland created a bundled offering.
+The original bundled package included the WordPerfect word processor and Borland's Quattro Pro.
+WordPerfect became part of a full office suite when the company entered into a co-licensing agreement with Borland Software Corporation in 1993.
+The offerings were marketed by both companies: one as WordPerfect Office Suite, and the other as Borland Office, containing Windows versions of WordPerfect, Quattro Pro, Borland Paradox, and LAN-based groupware called WordPerfect Office.
 Originally based on the WordPerfect Library for DOS, the Novell / WordPerfect Office suite was integrated by "middleware".
 The most important middleware suite, still active in current versions of WordPerfect Office, is called PerfectFit (developed by WordPerfect).
 The other "middleware" (developed by Novell) was called AppWare.

 Novell buys WordPerfect Company

 Peterson said in 1987 "We don't want to acquire other companies, we don't want to merge with other companies, and we don't want to go public".
 Pressure grew on WordPerfect to either go public or merge with a publicly traded company so shareholders' families could gain market liquidity.
 Peterson left the company in March 1992, selling his ownership portion to Ashton and Bastian.
 A seven-person committee including Ashton and Bastian replaced Peterson.
 Revenue declined that year to $579 million from $622 million.
 The WordPerfect product line was sold twice, first to Novell in June 1994, for $1.4 billion, giving Ashton and Bastian almost $700 million in Novell stock each.
 Novell sold it (at a big loss) to Corel in January 1996.
 However, Novell kept the WordPerfect Office technology, incorporating it into its GroupWise messaging and collaboration product.